Bungee or Spring Rebounder – What is the Difference?

 Durability: High-quality bungee cords are less prone to wear and tear compared to metal springs, which can stretch or break over time.

-Widely Available: Spring rebounders have been on the market for longer and are more widely available, often with a variety of models to choose from.
+Widely Available: Spring Trampolines have been on the market for longer and are more widely available, often with a variety of models to choose from.

 Customizable Tension: Some bungee rebounders allow users to adjust the tension of the cords, providing a more personalized workout experience depending on the user’s weight and fitness level.